Server Hardware Certification

 and Oracle VM, the output of which is an

 entry.
 This HCL entry qualifies the hardware for full Oracle support,

-and in most cases enables streamlined
+and in most cases enables streamlined collaborative support from

 - The Oracle

-pre-tested validated system stacks and documented best practices
+validated system stacks and documented best practices on complete

-that are tested and documented in the Validated Configurations
+environment.
+Servers that are tested and documented in the Validated

 and Oracle VM HCL.

 was rigorously tested on the hardware or hypervisor (referred to as

 platform) with the participation and/or approval of the platform partner,

 and both Oracle and the partner fully support the environment.
 Customers

 from streamlined joint support.
 If a customer encounters any problem

-the customer will open a service request with Oracle Support.
+platform, the customer will open a service request with Oracle Support.

 Oracle Support will engage the partner if necessary, and seamlessly

 vendors are involved in the support process.
 These configurations